Size bias for one and all: Size bias, the lognormal, and Chihara--Leipnik

-That $U_c$ is \emph{closed} is a bit subtle: to invoke Theorem \ref{limit theorem} when taking limits on the left side of $X^* =^d cX$, one must know that the set of solutions is \emph{uniformly integrable}.
-Fortunately, \eqref{solution moment} implies that $\e X^2 = \exp(c^2)$ for any solution of \eqref{times c}, which implies that the family is uniformly integrable.
-Finally, just as with mixtures of the $\ell(b,c)$, Lemma \ref{lemma mixture} applies, with the same measure governing $X$ as mixture of solutions $X_\alpha$, governing $X^*$ as a mixture of the $X_\alpha^*$, and $cX$ as a mixture of the $c X_\alpha$. \end{proof}
+Finally, for the convexity of $U_c$, just as with mixtures of the $\ell(b,c)$, Lemma \ref{lemma mixture} applies, with the same measure governing $X$ as mixture of solutions $X_\alpha$, governing $X^*$ as a mixture of the $X_\alpha^*$, and $cX$ as a mixture of the $c X_\alpha$. \end{proof}

 \ignore{ For the following lemma, which will imply that any two solutions of \eqref{times c}, which agree on an interval of the form $[x,xc)$, must agree everywhere, we give the hypotheses in slightly ore general form --- since we don't understand the consequences of \eqref{times c} with the stipulation $\e X = \sqrt{c}$ removed. }